Series FAQ

 Q: I do not understand the ending of A Nightmare on Elm Street; what happened to Nancy?

 A: The film sequels establish Nancy did not wake up from her dream.
 When she thought she had pulled Freddy out from her nightmare, she was actually still dreaming.
-This explains Marge fading into the bed, Freddy rising up, and Nancy stepping outside from her mother’s bedroom unharmed and unaffected from the film’s events.
-Due to Nancy turning her back on Freddy, she robbed him of his power.
-Knowing that he couldn’t get to Nancy now, Freddy detained her in the car and killed her mother (while she slept) instead.
+This explains Marge fading into the bed after Freddy’s attack, Freddy rising up from inside the bed to confront Nancy, and Nancy stepping outside from her mother’s bedroom unharmed and unaffected from the film’s events.
+By turning her back on Freddy, Nancy robbed him of his power.
+Unable to harm her directly, Freddy trapped her in the car and killed her mother in her sleep instead.

-The Nightmares on Elm Street comic book series by Innovation Publishing also used this interpretation, providing more back story concerning Nancy’s fate.
-After the film’s events, Nancy was institutionalized for a short time.
-Afterward, she went to college and excelled in psychology/dream research.
-She returned to Springwood in A Nightmare on Elm Street 3: Dream Warriors to help kids who suffered from the same kind of nightmares she did.
-It wasn’t until she was in Kristen’s dream that she recognized the true problem.
-Additionally, she was also taking the dream suppressant Hypnocil during this time to keep from dreaming.
+The Nightmares on Elm Street comic book series by Innovation Publishing follows this interpretation, adding more backstory.
+After the events of the first film, Nancy was briefly institutionalized before attending college and excelling in psychology and dream research.
+She later returned to Springwood in A Nightmare on Elm Street 3: Dream Warriors to help kids plagued by nightmares like hers.
+By then, she was taking the dream suppressant Hypnocil to avoid dreaming—until Kristen pulled her into a dream, forcing her to confront Freddy again.

 Read why Wes Craven ended the film the way he did.